alexcummins/partyLightRave/README.md

 ## Direction

-I'm planning on using the interface added to create a GUI/web version so you can try out animations on your computer and not exclusively on RPI.
+I'm planning on using the Display interface added to create a GUI/web version so you can try out animations on your computer and not exclusively on RPI using LEDDisplay.

 ## License